lyudaio/cheatsheets/operating_systems/linux/arch.md

 - Display running processes: `ps aux`
 - Kill process: `kill [process ID]`
 - Kill process by name: `pkill [process name]`

+## Conclusion

+This cheatsheet provides a quick reference to some common Arch Linux administration tasks.
+However, this is by no means a comprehensive guide, and for more information and advanced topics, it's recommended to consult the official [Arch Linux Documentation.](https://wiki.archlinux.org/)